A framework for diffuseness evaluation using a tight-frame microphone array configuration: Benchmark problems for numerical simulation

-which directly captures the spatial anisotropy of the local particle-velocity distribution without explicit reference to the pressure term.
+which directly captures the spatial anisotropy of the local (pseudo)velocity distribution without an explicit reference to the pressure term.

 This choice is first motivated by the characteristics of the Tight frame array.
-Since each microphone in the {\bs TF24} configuration is a highly directional (DPA4017 in our case) rather than an ideal cardioid, the sum of each microphone pair does not accurately reproduce the omnidirectional pressure component.
+Since each microphone in the {\bs TF24} configuration uses a model of practical directional characteristics rather than an ideal cardioid, the sum of the outputs of each microphone pair does not necessarily reproduce the ideal omnidirectional pressure component.

-Consequently, defining diffuseness in terms of pressure-velocity coherence becomes less reliable in {\bs TF24}.
-By constructing the covariance matrix solely from the velocity vectors, we can evaluate the spatial uniformity in a physically consistent and array-independent manner, thus ensuring the robustness of diffuseness estimation even under non-ideal directivity conditions.
+Consequently, defining diffuseness in terms of pressure-velocity coherence may become less reliable in {\bs TF24}.
+Instead, by constructing the covariance matrix solely from the velocity vectors, we can evaluate the spatial uniformity in a physically consistent and array-independent manner, thus ensuring the robustness of diffuseness estimation even under non-ideal directivity conditions.

 In the present study, the covariance matrix was constructed solely from the velocity components derived from the FOA signals, not only for the{\bs TF24} system but also for the {\bs Afmt} and {\bs Fibo64} configurations.
 A further dominant motivation for this choice lies in the scaling issues that inevitably arise when handling both pressure and velocity simultaneously.
 When estimating diffuseness from eigenvalues, it is desirable to ensure not only amplitude scaling, such as SN3D normalization (e.g., Eq. (\ref{eq:pressure_velocity_final})) but also detailed frequency response consistency.
 Achieving this would require measurements in a sound field that can be regarded as \emph{sufficiently diffuse} and the computation of a corresponding whitening matrix.
 To avoid this complexity, the present work primarily adopts an approach based on velocity-only metrics.